mekomsolutions/appliance-deployment/README.md

 No script is provided by default, therefore one must provide one and drop it in the script/ folder.
 You can have a look at other profiles **run.sh** scripts to get a starting point.

+## 'backup' profile

+Profile used to backup specific services on an appliance.
+Currently supported services are:
+- OpenMRS database
+- OpenELIS database
+- Odoo database
+- Odoo filestore
+- Logging service

 ## 'sysinfo' profile

 Profile used to retrieve some system information to facilitate troubleshooting.